megawubs/megawubs.github.io/_drafts/2015-02-07-creating-a-laravel-5-application-from-scratch.md

 This file lets you configure your Homestead virtual machine.
 The first three lines are obvious, just up the memory or cpu's when you think you need it.
-The authorize and key parts are for authentication with the virtual machine, if you've made an rsa key once before you probably won't have to do anything here.
+The authorize and key parts are for authentication with the virtual machine, if you have made an rsa key once before you probably won't have to do anything here.
 If not, and you are on a Mac or Linux computer you can do it with the following command:

 {% highlight bash %}